 Mr. Trachtenberg has testified before multiple congressional committees, been widely published, and been featured on television and radio, including on C-SPAN and the Voice of America.
-His articles on arms control, nuclear forces and capabilities, missile defense, public diplomacy, and non-lethal weapons, have appeared in RealClear Defense, The Hill, Defense News, Roll Call, Joint Force Quarterly, Strategic Studies Quarterly, National Review Online, Jane's Defence Weekly, The Christian Science Monitor, Armed Forces Journal, and other publications.
+His articles on arms control, nuclear forces and capabilities, missile defense, public diplomacy, and non-lethal weapons, have appeared in Real Clear Defense, The Hill, Defense News, Roll Call, Joint Force Quarterly, Strategic Studies Quarterly, National Review Online, Jane's Defence Weekly, The Christian Science Monitor, Armed Forces Journal, and other publications.
 He has also contributed articles and chapters to various books and journals, including Comparative Strategy, published by the National Institute for Public Policy; Tailored Deterrence: Influencing States and Groups of Concern, published by the USAF Counterproliferation Center; National Security Policy Proceedings, published by the Center for Security Policy; and American National Security Policy: Essays in Honor of William R. Van Cleave, published by National Institute Press.
 He also co-authored "Toward a New 'New Look': U.S. Nuclear Strategy and Forces for the Third Atomic Age," published by the American Enterprise Institute's Center for Defense Studies, and Understanding American Nuclear Weapons Policy and Strategy: A Citizen's Guide to the Nuclear Posture Review and the Role of Nuclear Weapons in the 21st Century, published by the U.S. Nuclear Strategy Forum.
-His recent book is The Lawgivers' Struggle: How Congress Wields Power in National Security Decision Making, published by National Institute Press.

-Mr. Trachtenberg is also an adjunct professor teaching graduate seminars in nuclear deterrence and strategy and the role of Congress in national security policy at the Fairfax, Virginia campus of Missouri State University's Defense and Strategic Studies Program.
+Before becoming Deputy Under Secretary of Defense for Policy in 2017, Mr. Trachtenberg was an adjunct professor teaching graduate seminars in nuclear deterrence and strategy and the role of Congress in national security policy at the Fairfax, Virginia campus of Missouri State University's Defense and Strategic Studies Program.